LUTUM!

 Why clay?
 Are you crazy?

 I have always had a fascination with the magic of stop-motion animation.
 As someone who loves to draw, animate, and sculpt, claymation has been a way for me to practice all of my artistic interests.
 I am also interested in the history of claymation as it relates to modern methods of animation.
-In a world where VFX and CGI tools have evolved so rapidly, stop-motion animation has become increasingly less favorable.
+In a world where VFX and CGI tools have evolved so rapidly, stop-motion animation has become increasingly less favorable and more expensive.
 My goal is to make claymation a more relevant medium for art and interactivity.
 I also want to show the possibilities of clay when used in a digital space.
 I want to reimagine how clay has been used in the past for a new audience: An audience that has witnessed the landscape of digital technology rapidly evolve in the past two decades into the highly polished Internet that is today.
 (For example, Mac OS.)
 I want to show that the future of technology does not have to exist without the qualities and methods of analog media.

-When I was planning what kind of interactivity I wanted LUTUM!
-To have, I knew I wanted it to have a point-and-click feel, but not entirely.
+When I was planning what kind of interactivity I wanted LUTUM! to have, I knew I wanted it to have a point-and-click feel, but not entirely.
 I explored the basics of point-and-click adventure games and RPG games to get a better sense of where I would go with my game.

 Point-and-click adventure games